stellacherotich/stellacherotich/README.md

 ## 📚 Education

-- Nano-degree in Data Science, Moringa School, 2023
+- Certification in Data Science, Moringa School, 2023
 - Bachelor of Social Science in Environment and Development, Ritsumeikan Asia Pacific University, 2017-2021

 ## 🚀 Projects

 - British Airways Sentiment Analysis and Predictive Model
+- Twitter Sentiment Analysis for Apple and Google
+- Customer Churn Predictive Model for a Telecommunication company

 ## 📝 Blog Posts